denten-books/plain-text/2-device.md

 the "real criterion for a person's reading or not reading."
 However, no such internal mechanisms can be known to us or communicated to others properly, Wittgenstein writes [@wittgenstein_blue_1965, 120].
-We can only intuit the reader's private experience of reading, or whether such reading attains the desired correspondence between outward sign and inward state.
+We can only intuit the reader's private experience of reading.
 Absent first-hand access to private mental states of another, a reading pupil must convince his teacher that the scanned sign had the intended effect through language.
-This requires even more words in a sort of an interrupted hermeneutic circuit, the two sides of which do not quite connect to complete the communication feedback loop.
-To convince Socrates that he did more than memorize the words, Phaedrus must use more words, which are similarly unconvincing.
+This requires even more words in a sort of an interrupted hermeneutic feedback loop, the two sides of which do not quite connect to complete the circuit.
+To convince Socrates that he did more than memorize the recited words, Phaedrus must use more words, which are similarly unconvincing.
 What if those are memorized as well?
 What can be done to convince others definitively of our having understood a text properly?

 Wittgenstein finally describes the mechanisms of reading as an "indirect way of transmitting a feeling."
 "Something that we can never know happens at the